 Whooping cough is a bacterial infection which affects the lungs and airways.
 It can be particularly serious in young babies, so it's crucial to know how to spot the signs.

-Would YOU know what whooping cough sounds like?
-This new video released by Mayo Clinic shows a baby girl making the distinctive ‘whooping’ sound between coughs.
-Have a listen and familiarise yourself with the noise, below.
+Would YOU know what whooping cough sounds like and the symptoms are?
+This new video released by Mayo Clinic shows a baby girl making the distinctive ‘whooping’ cough sound between coughs.
+Have a listen and familiarise yourself with the noise to watch out for.

 What is whooping cough?

-It occurs in waves and usually there tend to be peaks, occurring on average every 3 to 4 years.
+It occurs in waves and usually there tend to be peaks, occurring on average every three to four years.
 For example, in 2010, there were only 422 confirmed cases in England and Wales for the whole year – but then in 2012, there were over 7,000 confirmed cases.